Attention Deficit Hyperactivity Disorder

 - Learn more about ADHD: The more you know about ADHD, the better you will be able to help yourself.
 Read books, work with your therapist, and find the support of other people with ADHD.

 - Do not drink alcohol: Alcohol may make your symptoms worse.
-Tell your primary healthcare provider if you drink alcohol.
+Tell your healthcare provider if you drink alcohol.

 For more information: